 4. Discussion and conclusions

-We would also like to thank the DPO Sierra Mágina, Larva and Bedmar’s city hall, AEMET, MAGRAMA, and the Agriculture Secretary of Jaén for the data provision and the farmers’ generous contribution.
-Thanks also to the researchers, Alia Gana, Philippe Boudes, Catherine Darrot (UMR Ladyss), Benjamin Sultan (UMR Locean), Vincente José Gallego-Simon (Universidad Internacional de Andalucía), José Domingo Sanchez-Martinez (Universidad de Jaén), and Pascal Oettli (Locean), and the master students who contributed to this work: Joelle Salamé (University of Paris Diderot, 2010) and Imanol Sinde (AgroParisTech, 2012).
-Thanks to Milena Palibrk and the Pôle Image for the technical support and to Corinne Blostin, Arnaud Apoteker, and colleagues for their help for the English language.
+Thanks to the DPO Sierra Mágina and the Larva and Bedmar’s city hall for the data provision and to the farmers’ generous contribution, to the researchers—Alia Gana, Philippe Boudes, (UMR Ladyss), Catherine Darrot (AgroCampusOuest), Eduardo Araque Jiménez and José-Domingo Sanchez-Martinez (Universidad de Jaén), Vincente-José Gallego-Simon (Universidad Internacional de Andalucía), Pascal Oettli (Locean)—and master’s students— Joelle Salamé (Univ.
+Paris Diderot, 2010) and Imanol Sinde (AgroParisTech, 2012)—who contributed to this work, to Milena Palibrk and the Pôle Image for the technical support, and to the AEMET and MAGRAMA (data).
 Finally, we are very grateful to the reviewers who helped us to improve and to edit the manuscript.